-The General Data Protection Regulation (EU) 2016/679 (GDPR) is an EU regulation which came into effect on 25 May 2018 and has set a new benchmark for the processing of personal data.
+The General Data Protection Regulation (EU) 2016/679 (GDPR) is an EU regulation which came into effect on 25 May 2018 and set a new benchmark for the processing of personal data.
 It applies to any organisation that is processing the personal information of data subjects inside the EEA.
-The Data Protection Act (DPA) 2018 sits alongside the GDPR and tailors how the GDPR applies in the UK.
+The Data Protection Act (DPA) 2018 sits alongside the GDPR and tailors how the GDPR applies in the UK by introducing what is known as the ‘UK GDPR’ (the adopted GRPR as it applies to the processing of personal data of people in the UK after Brexit).

 The GDPR is underpinned by 7 principles (or 6 plus one, as some refer to them) which lay out the broad purposes of the GDPR.